karunakarrao/DevOps/Docker/Docker-notes.md

 "Docker uses a client-server architecture.
 The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers".
 You as a user will usually execute commands using the client component.
 The client then use the REST API to reach out to the long running daemon and get your work done.

+Note: We come accross `docker.socket` vs `docker.service` in Docker, `docker.socket` is responsible for managing network connections to the Docker daemon, allowing client applications to interact with Docker over the network.
+On the other hand, `docker.service` manages the Docker daemon process itself, ensuring that it's started and running.

 Docker: Install
 -------------------
 Docker installation on CentOS, when docker install it create a dircectory in `/var/lib/docker` where all the docker objects are stored. such as containers, images, volumes, network and others.